Review articles on this site earn small revenue from purchasing products through affiliate links.

 price12,800 yen (excluding tax)

-Forefoot last specialized for arch support
+Forefoot last with specialized arch support

-The arch support is surprisingly high and comfortable.
+The arch support is surprisingly high and comfortable

 Summary: Recommended for: